collinlanie12/capstone-artifact-3/README.md

 - Rebuilt Python-based dashboard into a full-stack MERN application
 - Implemented filtering by animal type and rescue category using buttons
-- Added pagination to view more data from database
 - The pie chart now shows breed distribution based on current data being shown in the data table.
 - Integrated React Leaflet map with live location markers
 - Refactored code using reusable services and secure practices